LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

  .. note::

-    To avoid adding Dymola, JModelica, or OpenModelica to the system path, provide the path to the executables to SimulatorToFMU.py.
+    - To avoid adding Dymola, JModelica, or OpenModelica to the system path, provide the path to the executables to SimulatorToFMU.py.
 See :ref:`build_cmd` for the lists of arguments of SimulatorToFMU.

+    - SimulatorToFMU sets the hidden Dymola 2018's flag ``Advanced.AllowStringParametersForFMU`` to ``true`` when exporting a simulation program/script as an FMU.
+The flag is not available in older versions of Dymola.
+The flag is required to allow a master algorithm to set the path to the configuration file of an FMU.
+See section :ref:`build_cmd` for more details.

 2. Install SimulatorToFMU by running